ArminTaheri/potato-kraft/README.md

 # potato-kraft
-This rpg has nothing to do with potatoes.
+This game has nothing to do with potatoes.